fbpx

 Kids and their Hard Heads

 With all this in mind, there is no minimum number of concussions that are “okay” for a child to have.
 The archaic “three concussion rule” is a thing of the past and should stay there.
-No parent should listen to a coach who says, “kids have hard heads” and want their child to get back to the field.
+No parent should listen to a coach who says, “kids have hard heads,” and want their child to return to the field.

 Parents are best situated to determine if their child isn’t acting right after a bump on the head.
 They should keep the study by TRACK-TBI in mind and realize that just because things seem okay in a few days or weeks does not mean everything is back to normal.
 They should reevaluate their child again in three months and in six months and not make a final determination until at least a year has passed.